 As Posted On LinkedIn:

-With its 2018 release today, one can see quite clearly that our path to 100% social progress and full, global potential, is somewhat far off.
-In fact our own country, one we consider quite advanced in terms of our ability to provide for its people, is ranked 25th.
+One can see quite clearly that our path to 100% social progress and full, global potential, is somewhat far off.
+In fact our own country, one we consider quite advanced in terms of our ability to provide for its people, ranks quite low compared to other developed economies.
 Looking at the results overall, of the 146 countries measured, only 15 have scores above 88.
 More than 100 are below 79.
 What this tells us is that we have a lot of work to do to move the needle on issues of importance to our global prosperity.
 Despite recent reports that poverty, for example, has improved, clearly issues like access to high quality education, technology, or even basic needs like shelter are not completely resolved.
 Prosperity must innovate along with the rest of development.

 Embarking on a path to address each country's needs is critical.
 The Social Progress Index allows us to unpack each country's most pressing challenges, and work collaboratively to solve them.
 We stand by to join forces with global companies, governments, entrepreneurs and civil society to collectively improve our planet, one social progress score at a time.